Dreamer

 Yes, I have scriven much in silent prayer

-That of my ardor you might then compare—
+So of my ardor you might then compare,

-And so, by force of pen, true love accede.
+And thus by force of pen, in love accede.

-Of fondest dreams that ever lived in rhyme
+By fondest dreams that ever lived in rhyme,

 © Loubert S Suddaby.
 All Rights Reserved.